 Taking meeting notes should be a part of your meeting agenda as well.
 It is important to capture what you discussed and inform everyone who should know about it.
 Include meeting agenda items, meeting objectives, decisions you've made, and action points that were created.

-One-on-one meetings are an excellent tool that will make you connected to your team and help improve communication inside it.
+A meeting agenda templates help clarify meeting goals and keep the meeting productive.
 They are especially beneficial for improving the relationship between managers and employees, keeping valuable individuals in the company, and creating strong teams as a consequence.

 With them, you have a precious opportunity to learn more about your employees - the ways they think, challenges they are facing, things that make them happy in the company, etc. In addition, these meetings give you space to evaluate their performance and provide guidance on how they can improve.

 To create an effective meeting agenda template, you must follow particular guidelines.
 Start with setting clear objectives for the meeting.
 As the next step, concretize the outcomes of the meeting.
 Then, try to address all the relevant topics and set a timeline of potential future meetings.
 Finally, always send a summary to meeting participants based on the meeting notes.

 How to set up a template for the meeting agenda?